dreamgrove/dreamgrove/content/feral/2021-01-14-Mythic+_Guide_Part_1.md

 </div>

-**For more info on all things talents, utility, gear, and more, check out the below two guides for an excellent write ups on all things Feral.**
+**For more info on all things talents, utility, gear, and more, check out the below guides for an excellent write ups on all things Feral.**

 > Guilty’s WoWhead guide on M+
 > https://www.wowhead.com/guides/feral-druid-basic-mythic-plus-keystone-dungeons